Market Updates

 What FHA offers that helps buyers stretch

-FHA is not magic, but it does solve a few real-world problems.
+FHA isn't magic, but it solves a few real-world problems:

-Many buyers are still trying to get into the market without 10% or 20% down.
-FHA can reduce the upfront cash hurdle for qualified borrowers.
+• Lower down payment options.
+Many buyers are trying to get in without 10-20% down.
+FHA can reduce the upfront cash hurdle.

-A borrower with decent but not elite credit may get a better path through FHA than through conventional financing.
+• More flexible credit tolerance.
+A borrower with decent but not elite credit may get a better path through FHA.

-A lot of borrowers entering the market for the first time simply need a program that is more forgiving on cash and profile.
+• Strong option for first-time buyers.
+Borrowers entering the market for the first time often need a program that's more forgiving on cash and profile.

 Get Your Free Rate Quote